Cube-OS/cubeOS/docs/ecosystem/apps/app-guide.rst

 ----

 Users may write applications in the language of their choice.
-However, Kubos provides APIs to assist and simplify with application development for use with one of our preferred languages.
+However, CubeOS provides APIs to assist and simplify with application development for use with one of our preferred languages.

 Our supported languages for mission applications are: